153/events2/README.md

 Registration is not required to create events, RSVP, or comment.

+edit settings.py as needed; enter `python3 app.py` to start a server at (default) port 3565

 Events can be viewed as a list or be represented on a calendar.

 RSS feeds for the day & upcoming events will also be made available,